 - Work to secure a venue quickly.
 Community centres and local cafes are a great cheaper option (or even free).
 If you’re struggling with the cost of venues and are an officially registered Climate Action Group, you can apply for a small grant through the Climate Action Group Fund.

 - Candidates want all the local press they can get during the election period, so make sure you invite local press to your hustings.
 When inviting candidates, be sure to let them know that press have been invited or will be attending.Follow up after your hustings with a press release including photos from the event.
-Watch this space for a template press release to get you started.
+Download this template press release to get you started.